Jansa, disconnected | BALKAN BLOG

 All this has led to speculation that Slovenia is in the midst of a culture war, and is heading down the same illiberal path as Hungary and Poland, putting it on a collision course with EU institutions.

-Both Hungary and Poland have clashed repeatedly wth EU officials.
+Both Hungary and Poland have clashed repeatedly with EU officials.
 Article 7 proceedings have been launched against the two states in the last few years.
 However, both have said they will use their veto to block sanctions against the other.

 Until recently Slovenia has been a small and (despite a severe debt crisis a decade ago) quietly prosperous member of the EU.
 The richest of the new EU members, it was the first to join the eurozone, and generally does very well on quality of life and human development indicators.